Want to upgrade your gaming PC this year and wondering when the GPU prices might drop?

 Why Are GPU Prices So High in 2022?

 In part, the massive spike in the prices was caused by the pandemic which disrupted the supply chain.
-But there were more happenings to consider.
+But there were more happenings to consider, including good old-fashioned greed, it seems.

-In many countries, throughout the lockdown, many people turned to their gaming sessions and decided their needed to upgrade their PCs.
-Others, focused more on crypto mining and GPUs suddenly sold like hot cakes.
+First off, in many countries, throughout the lockdown, many people turned to gaming as an escape and decided they needed to upgrade their PCs.
+Others focused more on crypto mining, so GPUs suddenly sold like hot cakes.
 Add to this the inevitable scalpers and you can see why GPU prices are higher across the board.
+However, even GPU manufacturers took advantage of these circumstances to get record profits.
+Proof?
+In March 2022, Nvidia bragged about its rising GPU prices to their investors, pointing out that those who buy RTX 3000-series graphics cards are actually spending $300 more than the people who bought the previous generation’s high-end GPU.
+Not so good for us consumers, right?

-However, the last couple of months have seen a slight decrease in prices.
+Fortunately, the last couple of months have seen a slight decrease in Nvidia prices and, with AMD bringing in some welcomed competition, it might be tiome for an upgrade.

 When Will GPU Prices Drop?

-The decline was easily observable in February and became even more obvious this March.
+The first signs of decline were easily observable in February and became even more obvious this March.
 Cards like the GeForce RTX 3080 dropped to $1,000 at some online retailers that – believe it or not – practice lower prices than even eBay.

-That’s not to say eBay hasn’t felt the shift – prices of GPUs from prior generations have dropped by 12.5%.
+That’s not to say eBay hasn’t felt the shift – prices of GPUs from prior generations have dropped by 12.5% in March.
 When you look at some GPUs individually, you’ll see they’ve dropped in average price by at least 9%.

-To get an idea of where that puts you, the average eBay selling price for a GPU last month was $983, down from $1,094 in January.
+To get an idea of where that puts you, the average eBay selling price for a GPU this spring was $983, down from $1,094 in January.
 When compared, AMD cards had a bigger price drop than Nvidia – 13% to 9%.

 Cryptocurrency fluctuations definitely affected the GPU market but even as Bitcoins and Ethereum coins are recovering, mining profitability is still pretty low hence why GPUs should continue to go down in price.